-ad Word Family CVC Activity Pack

 Tracing Cards: Laminate these tracing cards and they can be used in a word work center with erasable markers/crayons for lots of opportunities to practice.

-10 activities for learning the ad word family!
-Puzzles, dice, mini-books, tracing, coloring and more!
+10 activities for learning the ad word family! puzzles, dice, mini-books, tracing, coloring and more!

 2 Mini Books ad words” and “Making sentences with ad Words“: Simple books will have your kids reading short sentences made from the ad word family and sight words.